marskar/BIOF309_Fall2017/week2/Printing_text.md

 ```python
 "Hello world" == 'Hello world'
 ```
     True

 ```python
 print("Hello world")
 ```
     Hello world
 ```python
 print('Hello world')
 ```
     Hello world
 ```python
 print("Hello world") # What happen when you try to run this cell?

 ```
     Hello world

 ### Comments, or what is that text at the end of the statement above?

 Comments are a way to include text in your code and is ignored by the compiler.
-Comments are very helpful to understand your code without interfearing with its execution or logic.
+Comments are very helpful to understand your code without interfering with its execution or logic.

 Comments are preceded by a pound sign "#" and a space.